thomasabishop/eolas/Electronics/Voltage.md

 Voltage drop is the corrolary to voltage rise.
 It is the loss of energy that the electrons of the circuit current experience as a result of encountering resistance.

-As they move through the circuit the electrons encounter a **load** which is what we call resistance to the flow of electrons.
+As they move through the circuit the electrons encounter a **load** which is what we call resistance to the flow of current.
 As they run into this, they give up their energy.
 The relinquishing of energy happens in the form of a conversion of electrical energy to heat.
 The amount lost is equal to the amount of energy imparted by the voltage rise.

 > The voltage drop in a circuit equals the the voltage rise of the circuit because energy cannot be created or destroyed, only changed to another form.
 When a voltage rise is converted to a voltage drop we say that **the energy has been _consumed_ by the circuit**.